 - The program becomes one or more running processes.

-- While threads exist as the subset of a process.
+- Threads exist as the subset of a process.

-- But threads are more vulnerable to problems caused by other threads in the same process.
+- Threads are more vulnerable to problems caused by other threads in the same process.

-So, how would a programmer choose between a process and a thread when creating a program in which she wants to execute multiple tasks at the same time?
+So, how would a programmer choose between a process and a thread when creating a program in which they want to execute multiple tasks at the same time?
 We’ve covered some of the differences above, but let’s look at a real world example with a program that many of us use, Google Chrome.

 When Google was designing the Chrome browser, they needed to decide how to handle the many different tasks that needed computer, communications, and network resources at the same time.
 Each browser window or tab communicates with multiple servers on the internet to retrieve text, programs, graphics, audio, video, and other resources, and renders that data for display and interaction with the user.
 In addition, the browser can open many windows, each with many tasks.